-Biases: Several factors may introduce unwanted biases in a study like this.
+Biases: Several factors may introduce unwanted biases in a real-world study.
 For example, recording interviews may affect the respondent, welcoming or sharing the respondents' views may affect the interview, and so on.
-To avoid or at least minimise possible biases, we followed recommendations given in [13][14][16] about how to construct questionnaires and conduct face-to-face interviews in real-world situations.
-Moreover, it is our unanimous experience that the research questions were easily understood and similarly interpreted by the interviewees, and that the recording had no or very little effect on the respondents and the outcome of the interviews.
+To avoid or at least minimise possible biases, we followed recommendations given in [14][15][17] about how to construct questionnaires and conduct face-to-face interviews in real-world situations.

+It is our experience that the research questions were easily understood and similarly interpreted by the interviewees, and that the recording had no or very little effect on the respondents and the outcome of the interviews.